thecomalley/az-hybrid-connectivity/README.md

 It's important for lab environments to simulate real world scenarios as much as possible, today we are going to look at deploying Hybrid connectivity to Azure using a couple of different options.

 Both methods will allow us to:
-- Access Azure resources from on-premises using a VPN tunnel
+- Access Azure resources from a workstation (simulating on-premises)
 - Resolve Azure Private DNS Zones from on-premises

 The above items are key for the lab environment, as it allows us develop and test on Azure Private DNS Zones, Private endpoints and Private Link Services